mariomulansky/PySpike/Readme.rst

     # if you provide only a single value, it is interpreted as T_end, while T_start=0
     spike_train = spk.add_auxiliary_spikes(spike_train, T_end)

-Computing bi-variate distances profiles
+Computing bivariate distances profiles
 ---------------------------------------

 **Important note:**

 ------------------------------

-    Spike trains are expected to be *ordered sequences*!
+    Spike trains are expected to be *sorted*!
-    For performance reasons, the PySpike distance functions do not check if the spike trains provided are indeed ordered.
+    For performance reasons, the PySpike distance functions do not check if the spike trains provided are indeed sorted.
-    Make sure that all your spike trains are ordered.
+    Make sure that all your spike trains are sorted.
-    If in doubt, use :code:`spike_train = np.sort(spike_train)` to obtain a correctly ordered spike train.
+    If in doubt, use :code:`spike_train = np.sort(spike_train)` to obtain a correctly sorted spike train.

     Furthermore, the spike trains should have auxiliary spikes at the beginning and end of the observation interval.
     You can ensure this by providing the :code:`time_interval` in the :code:`load_spike_trains_from_txt` function, or calling :code:`add_auxiliary_spikes` for your spike trains.